-My most glorious summer yet is reaching its end.
+My favorite summer yet is reaching its end.
 With about a month and a half before I begin dental school, I pause to reflect on what I’ve done, and what I still plan to do.
-Unlike previous summers where my time was devoted to academic/thesis requirements, this summer hosted a 9am-5pm job with time to do whatever I want to after.
-I’ve made great progress in the realm of microcontroller programming, and am nearing the completion of my prime number calculator.
+Unlike previous summers where my time was devoted to academic requirements, this summer involved a 9-5 job with time to do whatever I wanted after.
+I made great progress in the realm of microcontroller programming, and am nearing the completion of my prime number calculator.
 I’m very happy with its progress.
-I think it’s time for some photos.

 Here’s a high resolution photo of the back panel of the VFD.
 I believe it used to belong to an old cash register, and it has some digital interfacing circuitry between the driver chips (the big OKI ones) and the 9-pin input connector.
 I think my best bet for being able to control this guy as much as I want is to attack those driver chips, with help from the Oki C1162A datasheet.
 It looks fairly straightforward.
 As long as I don’t screw up my surface-mount soldering, and assuming that I come up with 65 volts to power the thing (!)
 I think it’s a doable project.